akzaidi/fine-lm/notes/README.md

 chae-so-hamneeda | sorry | formalese
-ga-chan-ayo | no it's fine | formalese, or refuse whe-yo | why? | informal
-Gwenchanayo | it's okay | more like kenchin-ayo
+ga-chan-ayo | no it's fine | formalese, or refuse whe-yo | why? | informal gwenchanayo | it's okay, don't worry | more like kenchin-ayo mo-la-yo | i don't nkow | mo-la for informalese pork | te-chi-go-gi | more like te-chi-ko-kee